-When they are ready, these changes can be shared contributed back to a shared Global Configuration.
-This is done via a delivery within DOORS Next and can even have a mandated approval on the Jira task to ensure the change quality.
+When they are ready, these changes can be shared and contributed back to a shared Global Configuration.
+This is done via a delivery within DOORS Next and can even have a mandated approval on the Jira task to ensure the changing quality.

-Recommendation #4: Report (and view) from the shared GCs
+Recommendation #4: Report (and view) from the shared Global Configurations.

 When looking to report on the content, or observing links for understanding, always used the release mapped GCs.
 These GCs represent the plans (or the past release plans) will be the best record of the release.

 Answering such questions as to what requirements had defects reported in a specific release, or what requirements are getting implemented in an upcoming release are possible using this pattern.
 For example, in the AMR 1.1.0 Global Configuration, the Jira links can be reviewed and navigated to see the status of the implementation for the AMR 1.1.0 release.

 It is essential to recognize a query discovers these change links to requirement artifacts.
 DNG will request to see links to that artifact within the current configuration.
 The results are the Jira tickets assigned to that configuration mapped by release.
 This also means if a user changes the assigned release in Jira, the update will be visible in the next access of DOORS Next (removed from the previously assigned release and visible in the newly selected release).

 When we apply these simple rules, we can achieve some immediate value from configurations while keeping our usage of our change tools consistent.
 I am confident that these patterns can be used (or adapted) by almost all teams.
 I also acknowledge some frequent observations that must be answered.

 Observation #1: My Personal Stream has No Links!